 In some cases, especially under 'independent contractor' classifications, workers carry a disproportionate amount of risk for engaging in a contract with the service user.
-They may be liable for any damage arising in the course of their work, and they may be prevented by unfair clauses from seeking legal redress for grievances.
-To achieve this point, platforms must demonstrate that risks and liability of engaging in the work is shared between parties.
+They may be liable for any damage arising in their work, and unfair clauses may prevent them from seeking legal redress for grievances.
+To achieve this point, platforms must demonstrate that the risks and liability of engaging in the work are shared between parties.

-Regardless of how the the contractual status of the worker is classified, the platform must satisfy BOTH of the following:
+Regardless of how the contractual status of the worker is classified, the platform must satisfy BOTH of the following :